 Cultural Museums in Plaka Greece

 History and culture go hand-in-hand.
-That said, the following museums in Plaka focus more on the cultural aspect.
+There are a few museums in Plaka that focus more on the cultural aspect, and Greece’s recent history.

 The Museum of Popular Music Instruments is one of my favourite museums in Athens.
 There are dozens of instruments on display, and visitors have access to several audio files.
 Children and teenagers generally love this museum.
 Online information is limited, but don’t let that stop you from visiting!